adammurdoch/gradle-launcher-mocks/README.md

 - Java client packaged as a Jar with launcher script.
 - Java client package as a JVM image using jlink.
+- Kotlin client packaged as a Jar with launcher script.
 - Kotlin native client packaged as an executable.
 - C++ client package as an executable.